Taking photos of people is a rewarding experience. But posing them can be tough, especially if you’re still starting out.

 7. How to Pose for a Natural Look

-It would also help if you ask your model to angle their body toward the camera.
+It helps if you ask your model to angle their body toward the camera.
 Doing so adds dimension to your subject’s form and makes them look sophisticated.

 If they look too stiff, ask them to lean on the back foot.
 Doing so would naturally put them in a more relaxed position.

-6. Angle the Limbs for a More Natural Look
+6. Angle the Limbs for a More Appealing Pose

 People are naturally attracted to triangles.
 So to make your subjects look attractive, incorporate this shape into their form.
 Furthermore, it gives their poses balance and prevents them from looking rigid.